 What Is Music Therapy?

-As the name says, this is a mode of therapy designed to help improve patients’ well-being through music.
+As the name says, this is a mode of therapy designed to help patients improve patients’ well-being through music.
 Note that this isn’t just about listening to music.
 Instead, patients will be dabbling in different activities related to it, such as:

 - Playing instruments